mimiro-io/datahub/DOCUMENTATION.md

 }
 ```

-this will emit an entity with the deleted flag set:
+this will emit an entity with the deleted flag set and type copied:
 ```json
 {
   "id": "ns1:some_id_1",